dfsp-spirit/pyhaze/README_dev.md

 ## On the stuff in `ext/`

 The `Catch2` and `pybind11` directories/links are git submodules.
-They were added via:
+They were added via the following commands.

+Note that you do NOT need to run these commands again.
+The repo cloning instructions below show how to get the submodules.

 ```shell
 git submodule add https://github.com/catchorg/Catch2
 git submodule add https://github.com/pybind/pybind11
 ```

-TODO: We should consider re-adding at a specific commit or tag for better reproducibility:

-* `pybind11` commit used: `1f04cc7`
-* `Catch2` commit used: `41990e0`
+Note that Catch2 is following the `v2.x` branch, see the `.gitmodules` file.

 ## Required packages for building